baikonur-oss/docs/README.md

 ## Contributing
 PRs, issues, and any other form of feedback is very welcome in all repositories under baikonur-oss organization! :smile:

-If you have a module you would like to propose to Baikonur, let us know in Issues of this repository.
+If you have a module you would like to donate to Baikonur, let us know in Issues of this repository.

 <!-- Maintainers and contributors wanted! -->